t4th/win32-gui-wrapper/README.md

 ## Experimental win32 GUI wrapper in C++
 This is fun little project I did when learning win32 GUI API and C++.
-I was pretty satisfied with the result, but it was just prove of concept learning material, and it was never supposed to reach 1.0.
+I was pretty satisfied with the result, but it was just **prove of concept** learning material, and it was never supposed to reach 1.0.
 Still, it is now good source of some win32 API examples.
 I remember being the most proud of working re-sizing and MDI :).

 ## Update
 21/03/2021
-Due to some new stars I added some architecture overview and smart pointers.
-Still, this project was done on the fly and it is obvious when reading source.
+Due to some new stars I added some architecture overview, smart pointers where applicable and calculator example.
+Still, this project was done on the fly and it is obvious when reading the source code.
 There are no clear instance owners and memory leaks are guaranteed.

 1/7/2021
 I have created this project when I was pretty much C++ beginner and Win32 was already called ancient.
 Still, I got some stars recently, which motivated me to check it again :).
 Since I am way more experienced than 10 years ago, I found quite the amount of bugs and bad practices, which hopefully I will fix in my spare time.